your-tools/tsrc/docs/faq.md

 Python3.3 is already quite old (2012).

-There are no currently no plans to support earlier versions.
+There are currently no plans to support earlier versions.

 ## Why not repo?